 Emmett Till, who went by the nickname Bobo, grew up in a thriving, middle-class black neighborhood on Chicago's South Side.
 The neighborhood was a haven for black-owned businesses, and the streets he roamed as a child were lined with black-owned insurance companies, pharmacies and beauty salons as well as nightclubs that drew the likes of Duke Ellington and Sarah Vaughan.
-Those who knew Till best described him as a responsible, funny, and infectiously high-spirited child.
-He was stricken with polio at the age of five but managed to make a full recovery, save a slight stutter that remained with him for the rest of his life.
+Those who knew Till best described him as a responsible, funny and infectiously high-spirited child.
+He was stricken with polio at the age of 5, but managed to make a full recovery, save a slight stutter that remained with him for the rest of his life.

 With his mother often working more than 12-hour days, Till took on his full share of domestic responsibilities from a very young age.
-His mother recalls, "Emmett had all the house responsibility.
-I mean everything was really on his shoulders, and Emmett took it upon himself.
+"Emmett had all the house responsibility," his mother later recalled.
+"I mean everything was really on his shoulders, and Emmett took it upon himself.
 He told me if I would work, and make the money, he would take care of everything else.
 He cleaned, and he cooked quite a bit.
 And he even took over the laundry."

 Till attended the all-black McCosh Grammar School.
 His classmate and childhood pal, Richard Heard, later recalled, "Emmett was a funny guy all the time.
 He had a suitcase of jokes that he liked to tell.
 He loved to make people laugh.
 He was a chubby kid; most of the guys were skinny, but he didn't let that stand in his way.
 He made a lot of friends at McCosh."